Outlook delivery

 Note

-1. Once you’re connected, you will see the Outlook delivery settings:
+Once connected, configure the Outlook delivery settings.

 Outlook delivery settings

-Expand Advanced to set:
+Expand the Advanced section to configure:

 Advanced Outlook delivery settings